 Paléo sorts its waste

 The Festival produced 299 tonnes of waste in 2018, or 997 grams per person present on the site.
 Thanks to the work of "Aspirators", 59% of this waste was recycled.
+The Festival wants to maintain each year a minimum threshold of 50% waste management.
 The "Aspirators" team cleans the site and sorts all waste generated by the Festival.
 Dressed in green, they also clean the toilet facilities and make sure that the numerous dustbins around the site do not overflow with rubbish.